baransnd/KIT-Lecture_Translator_Testing/README.md

 - User can create a recording and final (black) transcription does not appear if the recorded language is not selected.

 TODO List
+- TODO: User can navigate to settings, the subfolders and back.
 - TODO: User can open the sidebar during a recording
 - TODO: AI assistant replies after a message.
 - TODO: succesfully opening the sidebar from an archived recording -> deleting a recording.